meedan/montage/README.md

 1. Copy `appengine/auth.json.example` to `appengine/auth.json`
 2. Run `npm run full-deploy-qa`

 PS: At Meedan, a deployment to QA happens automatically when a push happens to `develop`.
-You can also call it using Hubot: `@hu deploy-montage-qa`.
+You can also call it from Jenkins (job `montage-develop`) or from Slack using Hubot: `@hu deploy-montage-qa`.

 ### To Live